DSassy22/IMS-Project/README.md

 * Hat tip to anyone whose code was used
 * Shout out to Ed, Jordan, Chris Y and Andrew M for all your Java help and tips
-* Shout out to moi for all my hard work!
+* Shout out to me for all my hard work!